MikeMaximus/gbm/GBM/readme.txt

 - The main window can now be hidden to the system tray by closing the window.
 	- Uncheck "Exit when closing window" in Main Window Options of Settings -> User Interface to enable this feature.
 	- It can also be hidden automatically on startup by checking the "Start minimized" option in Settings -> Startup.
+- GBM no longer needs to wait 60 seconds before automatically handling new backups (if enabled) after the app starts.

 Linux Known Issues:

-- After hiding and restoring the main window, the window may not refresh correctly when being resized.
+- After hiding and restoring the main window, the window may not redraw correctly.
-	- Hide and restore the window again after resizing as a work-around.
+	- Hide and restore the window again as a work-around.

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html